carlomilanesi/cpp-mmf/manual.md

 Case 4 ("Map all or fail") is useful when it is needed to change a not-so-large existing file, to be handled as a single string.

+Of course, when a file is to be created or changed, it is required to use the `writable_mmf` class.
+Instead, when a file is only to be read, also the `read_only_mmf` classes could be used.
+Nevertheless, using `read_only_mmf` has the following advantages:

+* **Reading read-only files or files shared only for reading**:
+  `writable_mmf` objects require to open the specified file in read/write mode, and the operating system prevents such operation on files marked as *read-only* or shared only for reading.
+  The only way to read a read-only file or a file shared only for reading is to use a `read_only_mmf` object.
+* **Simpler API**: As `read_only_mmf` cannot change to specified file, it has fewer features, and therefore it is simpler to learn and use.
+* **No risk of accidental change**: As `writable_mmf` objects open the specified file in read/write mode, a logically erroneous operation or an undefined behavior operation could apply unwanted changes to the contents of such file.
+  As `read_only_mmf` objects open the specified file in read-only mode, the operating system prevents any subsequent attempt to change it.
+* **Possibly more efficient**: Operating systems may use more efficient buffering algorithms for read-only files, used by `read_only_mmf` objects, than for read/write files, used by `writable_mmf` objects.

 ### Read/write access